 In order to receive graduate credit for courses open to both undergraduate and graduate students, the graduate student must perform work of graduate quality and may be required to perform work in addition to that required for the undergraduate student.

 The semester-hour requirement for specific degrees and for the professional certificate, where offered, is given in the departmental section of this bulletin.

 Grading

-As of fall 1991, the following grades and quality points apply:
+The following grades and quality points apply: